santiagombv/santiagombv.github.io/about.md

 published: true
 ---

-I am an associate researcher at the [Evolutionary Ecology Lab](http://www.efn.uncor.edu/departamentos/divbioeco/otras/bioflor/), ([IMBIV](http://imbiv.conicet.unc.edu.ar/), [National University of Córdoba](http://www.unc.edu.ar/) – [CONICET](http://www.conicet.gov.ar/), Argentina).
+I am CONICET independent researcher at the [Evolutionary Ecology Lab](http://www.efn.uncor.edu/departamentos/divbioeco/otras/bioflor/), ([IMBIV](http://imbiv.conicet.unc.edu.ar/), [National University of Córdoba](http://www.unc.edu.ar/) – [CONICET](http://www.conicet.gov.ar/), Argentina).
 I study the interface of ecology and evolution, focusing in plant-animal interactions, rapid evolution, local adaptation, speciation and diversification.
 To tackle this broad range of interests, I applied a variety of methods: colour measurements, geometric morphometrics, phylogenetics and, especially, a wide range of statistical modelling in R.
 Some questions that motivate my research are:

 + How quantitative changes accumulates and transform into qualitative differences during speciation?